Living Walls

 Step Four

-The chain-link fencing is secured to the trees, which continue to grow and add height to the wall.
+Finally, we secure the chain-link fencing to the trees.
+The trees continue to grow and add height to the wall.